Amazon SEO: The Complete Guide for Sellers

 Amazon’s sales velocity is exactly what the name suggests.
 It’s how fast your product sells.

-Seems like a Catch 22 situation, right?
+It seems like a Catch-22 situation, right?

 That’s why it’s always a good idea to focus all your efforts on getting traffic from both internal and external sources.
 The internal sources can include running PPC ads on Amazon itself, securing an Amazon Prime badge, or even running sweepstake giveaway promotions as part of your launch phase.